 How the heck do caucuses and conventions work?

-There are a total of three steps, over a five-month period of time, in order to be elected to the DFL or Party State Convention to support your chosen candidates:
+There are a total of three steps, over a five-month period, to be elected to a major State Political Party Convention to support your chosen candidates; major and minor political parties are defined by state statute and the Secretary of State’s office.
+In most political parties, these are the steps:

 Step 1: Precinct Caucus*